Generalized Bayesian Multidimensional Scaling and Model Comparison: Adaptive Bayesian Inference using Annealed SMC

 For model $\mathcal{M}_{TT}$, the full conditional distribution for $\zeta_{i,j}$ is

 \textit{Step 3.
 Particle Resampling}

-To alleviate the issue that all normalized weights converge to 0 except for one particle in sequential importance sampling, we prune particles of low weights when the population becomes too unbalanced.
-Popular resampling schemes include, but are not limited to, multinomial resampling, systematic resampling, stratified resampling, and residual resampling \citep{douc2005comparison}.
-We will use multinomial resampling, as it is the most commonly used resampling method in the SMC literature.

-Resampling at each iteration will increase the variance of the importance weights.
-Therefore, the resampling step is performed only when the degeneracy of the particles reaches some threshold $\epsilon$.
-At each iteration $r$, we monitor the degeneracy of particles using the effective sampling size (ESS) \citep{kong1992note}:
+To alleviate the issue of particle degeneracy, where all normalized weights approach to 0 except for one, we resample the particles to replicate those with high weights and discard those with low weights.
+Popular resampling schemes include, but are not limited to, multinomial, systematic, stratified, and residual resampling \citep{douc2005comparison}.
+We employ multinomial resampling.
+Although resampling alleviates particle degeneracy, performing it at every iteration introduces excess Monte Carlo variance into the estimator.
+Therefore, we perform resampling only when the degeneracy of the particles exceeds a specific threshold $\epsilon$.
+We monitor this using the effective sampling size (ESS) \citep{kong1992note}:

-The relative effective sample size (rESS) normalizes the ESS between zero and one.
-The rESS at iteration $r$ can be calculated by $\text{rESS} = \text{ESS} /K$.
+The relative effective sample size (rESS), defined as $\text{rESS} = \text{ESS} /K$, normalizes this metric to the interval [0,1].

 The annealed SMC algorithm produces a set of particles.
 After the extra resampling step in the end, the output of the annealed SMC algorithm contains a list of $K$ particles with equal weight.
 These particles can be used for the posterior approximation and for constructing the visualization in the lower-dimensional space.
-To find the Bayesian estimate of $\textbf{X}$, we take an approximate posterior mode of $\left\{ \mathbf{x}_1, \ldots, \mathbf{x}_n\right\}$ as described in \cite{oh2001bayesian}. \cite{oh2001bayesian} observed that the term involving $SSR$ dominates the posterior density.
+To find the Bayesian estimate of $\textbf{X}$, we take an approximate posterior mode of $\left\{ \mathbf{x}_1, \ldots, \mathbf{x}_n\right\}$ as described in \citet{oh2001bayesian}. \citet{oh2001bayesian} observed that the term involving $SSR$ dominates the posterior density.
 Thus, the approximate posterior mode can be found by the values of $\left\{ \mathbf{x}_1, \ldots, \mathbf{x}_n\right\}$ that minimizes $SSR$ among all $K$ particles.
 The approximate posterior mode retrieves the relative positions of $\left\{ \mathbf{x}_1, \ldots, \mathbf{x}_n\right\}$, and they can be considered as the solution to the object configuration.
 Meaningful absolute positions of $\textbf{X}$ may be obtained from some suitable transformation defined by the users if needed.